YinHK-gameDev/unity-learn/user interface/UI Toolkit/USS/Uss selectors.md

 ### Multiple selectors
 A multiple selector is an combination of multiple simple selectors.
-It selects any elements that match all the simple selectors.
+It selects any elements that **match all the simple selectors**.

 A multiple selector consists of multiple simple selector without anything to separate them: